ocapn/ocapn/README.md

 can be unified (with significant help and review from the [Metamask](https://metamask.io/) team).

+(See also: [this Spritely and Agoric CapTP interop issue](https://github.com/Agoric/agoric-sdk/issues/1827) for some more on current developments.)

 ## What do I get from using this?

 You get: